-A Limited Company is a corporate entity with a separate legal personality to those that own and control it.
-Having a separate legal personality means that the company can enter into contracts and hold assets in its own name.
+Limited companies are the most common type of company in the UK.
+A Limited Company is a corporate entity that is considered to be a separate legal entity to those that own and control it.
+This means that the company can enter into contracts and hold assets in its own name.

 The word ‘Limited’ refers to the limited liability that a Limited Company affords its shareholders; the shareholders are only responsible for the debts of the company up to the value of their shares in the company.